zabertech/zaber-examples/src/motion_input_shaping/README.md

 ##### ShaperMode.STREAM
 Using streams to send move commands to the device allows for more complex shaping algorithms to be used.
 These shapers independently cancel out vibrations during acceleration and deceleration so the smoothness during the move is also improved.

 Implementing a shaper with this method avoids making any approximations meaning the shaping will be more robust and can operate over any range of move distances.
 More complex shaper types can also be used to cancel out a wider frequency window making the shaper more tolerant to errors in the resonant frequency.
+For a more detailed explanation of shaper types the benefits of each. please see [input_shaper_types.md](input_shaper_types.md).

 Performing a shaped move using streams requires 3 commands to be sent in order to set the speed limit, acceleration, and position for each region of constant acceleration before starting the move on top of commands to set up the stream.
 The number of segments increase with more complex shapers.
 This communication overhead means that there will be a delay between requesting a move and the move starting.